lucaslew/whitespace/README.md

 - `github_user` with `github_show_profile_link: true` for GitHub profile.
 - `twitter_user` for Twitter profile.
 - `bitbucket_user` for Bitbucket profile.
+- `stackoverflow_user_id` for Stackoverflow profile.
+(If you look at your profile link its structure is: `http://stackoverflow.com/users/your-user-id/your-login`)
+- `linkedin_user` for LinkedIn profile.
+(To use this icon you'll need to create a custom public profile URL.
+[Here is a help topic specifying how to do this.](https://help.linkedin.com/app/answers/detail/a_id/87/~/customizing-your-public-profile-url))

 ## External URL